 Pros: Personalized assistance with your loan that helps you prepare to get a large bank loan in the future.
 Competitive rates with wide coverage in the U.S.

 Cons: The application process might take a while.
-If you’re in need of a larger amount of loan, a CDFI loan might not be enough, and just as with a large bank loan, you might require a collateral.
+If you’re in need of a larger amount of loan, a CDFI loan might not be enough, and just as with a large bank loan, you might require collateral.

-Option 2: Community Banks
+2. Community Banks

 Another great alternative if you’re looking for personalized customer care and competitive rates for your small business.
 Community banks are usually a great option for minority-owned businesses as they’re more accessible than large banks and more focused on helping people in the community instead of serving big national businesses.
 But as in everything in life, there are pros and cons.